hapax/hapax.github.io/assets/hyperlaunch.md

 This is smaller because we have to cut it off at a smaller height.
 Obviously, this version of the barometric formula must break down as we go up.
-We will instead take the constant temperature estimate as our oomeist standard, and see where it gets us.
+We will instead take the constant temperature estimate as our oomist standard, and see where it gets us.

 A rocket of mass $m$ at the earth's surface has gravitational potential energy